Current Lab Members

 Daniel (Dan) Mulrow started his graduate studies at Washington University in St. Louis in the Fall of 2016.
 Dan earned both a degree in chemistry and physics from the University of Virginia in the Spring of 2016.
 As of May 2018, he is a PhD candidate in the Chemistry department working jointly under Dr. Arash Darafsheh in Radiation Oncology and Dr. Lee Sobotka in Chemistry.
 His current research interests are focused on studying the radioluminescent properties of proton irradiated materials for their application in dosimetry.
 Dan plans on pursuing a career in medical physics after graduate school.

-Borna Maraghechi obtained his PhD in Biomedical Physics in 2016 from Ryerson University in Toronto, Canada.
-He was a postdoctoral research fellow at Grand River Hospital’s Regional Cancer Centre in Waterloo, Canada, before joining Washington University.
-From 2017 to 2019 he was a postdoctoral research associate and a clinical physicist assistant at the department of Radiation Oncology in Washington University School of Medicine.
-Currently, he is a medical physics resident.
+Borna Maraghechi is a clinical physicist in the department of Radiation Oncology.
+He obtained his PhD in Biomedical Physics in 2016 from Ryerson University in Toronto, Canada.
+Before joining Washington University, he was a postdoctoral research fellow at Grand River Hospital’s Regional Cancer Centre in Waterloo, Canada.
+From 2017 to 2019 he was a postdoctoral research associate and a clinical physicist assistant at the department of Radiation Oncology at Washington University School of Medicine where he also completed his medical physics residency in 2020.
 His research interests include thermal therapy and thermometry using ultrasound, gel dosimetry, and quality assurance of MR-Linacs.

 Sungje Hong is a PhD candidate majoring nuclear engineering at Missouri Science and Technology in 2017 who joined the lab for summer internship in WUSTL in 2018.
 Sungje completed his Master’s in mechanical engineering in Handong Global University in South Korea in 2014.
 His research interesting includes developing code for locally developed vorical and separated flow phenomenon in a subchannel analysis in computational fluid dynamics and verification of the code.
 He enjoys spending time with friends and playing golf.